-The Chateaugay Lake Foundation was formed in 2007 to raise funds for environmental protection of Chateaugay Lake.
+The Chateaugay Lake Foundation was formed in 2007 to support environmental protection of Chateaugay Lake.
 The immediate threat was the rapid spread of Eurasian milfoil throughout the lake.
 A milfoil management plan was developed with assistance from the Adirondack Watershed Institute at Paul Smith’s College.
-Estimated costs ranged from $1.5 million for an aggressive three-year program covering all of the shoreline, to lower cost options for phased treatment that would spread costs over a longer time.
-Resource constraints have dictated a phased approach, with a focus on the sites that are the most critical and the goal of expanding from there.
+An aggressive three-year program covering all of the shoreline was estimated to cost $1.5 million.
+The plan also identified several lower-cost options for treating the shoreline in phases, which would be more affordable but extend the time to achieve control.
+Resource constraints have led to a phased approach, focusing on the sites that are the most critical with the goal of expanding from there.

-Four sites have been identified as priorities for treatment: the public boat launch, the sand bar at the entrance to the Narrows, the inlet to the Lower Lake, and the inlet to the Upper Lake (South Inlet).
+Four sites have been identified as priorities for treatment: the DEC public boat launch, the sand bar at the entrance to the Narrows from the Upper Lake, the inlet to the Lower Lake, and the inlet to the Upper Lake (South Inlet).

 Funding and Treatment History

 Fundraising began in 2007 and control activities began the next year.
-Over $325,000 was raised through 2012.
-This supported active treatment by hand-harvesting and benthic matting at all of the priority sites except the South Inlet.
-The large bed in the South Inlet was marked off with hazard buoys to discourage boat traffic, pending future active treatment.
+Over $342,000 was raised through 2013.
+This supported treatment by hand-harvesting and benthic matting at all of the priority sites except the South Inlet.
+The large bed in the South Inlet was marked off with hazard buoys to discourage boat traffic, pending future active treatment

 Designated Donations Update